 Give your kids something to keep their hands busy

-Here are 50 ideas for activities that will help keep your busy kids quiet (& engaged) during read aloud time.
+Here are 50 ideas for activities that will help keep your busy kids quiet (& engaged) during read-aloud time.
 Some of these activities are quieter than others, so choose ones that you feel will work best with your crew.
-There are a lot here to choose from, so hopefully you will find something helpful for your family.
+There’s a lot here to choose from, so hopefully, you will find something helpful for your family.

 These types of toys can be a great way for active kids to engage with what they are learning — building models, scenes, and even characters from the books they are hearing.
 They can sometimes be a bit noisy though, so you will have to gauge both your tolerance for ambience noise and your child’s ability to keep their digging around for parts to a minimum.

 2. Bristle Blocks – we have these ones, and they are perfect for toddlers & preschoolers (my big kids like to play around with them too!)